 OSAA to follow Governor Kate Brown's lead

-The OSAA's executive board held an online meeting Wednesday to discuss the COVID-19 situation, and has decided to continue its current suspension of the spring sports season through at least April 28, while keeping state championship events on the schedule.
+The OSAA's executive board held an online meeting on Wednesday, April 1, to discuss the COVID-19 situation, and has decided to continue its current suspension of the spring sports season through at least April 28, while keeping state championship events on the schedule.

 "The rapid changes that have taken place locally and nationally the last several weeks are unlike anything we've ever experienced," OSAA Executive Director Peter Weber said.
-"We are trying to make the most prudent decisions possible with the information we have at the time, while knowing that information could chance in a moments notice.
-Up to this point the board has aligned its decisions regarding the OSAA's education-based activities with the Governor's school closure orders and plans to continue on that path."
+"We are trying to make the most prudent decisions possible with the information we have at the time while knowing that information could change in a moment's notice.
+Up to this point, the board has aligned its decisions regarding the OSAA's education-based activities with the Governor's school closure orders and plans to continue on that path."

-The executive board discussed the possibility of shifting spring sports and championship event into the summer, but staffing and personnel costs make that an unlikely scenario.
+The executive board discussed the possibility of shifting spring sports and championship events into the summer, but staffing and personnel costs make that an unlikely scenario.

 "The board had consensus this morning that extending the spring season out into the summer brings a number of issues into play — I don't see that happening," Weber said.